DiegoRos/DLCA-OnLattice/README.md

      - **kwargs**: NONE
      - This function joins two clusters utilizing the linked lists found in Cluster class and changes the index of the small cluster to match the index of the larger cluster and sets the new mass of the cluster **(Note: only the first element of the cluster will have the mass of the entire cluster)**, along with this the denominator class variable, and the mass_list class variable in Cluster will be changed accordingly to have the ability to calculate the new A. At the end of the function the new A is set with the changed variables
      - returns None
+    - posParticlesCluster
+      - **args**: index, particle_list
+      - **kwargs**: NONE
+      - This function can be called to retrieve the position of a given cluster index at any point during the simulation.
+This is utilized to do manipulations over single clusters during the simulation.
     - klist
       - **args**: L, k
       - **kwargs**: NONE